 - S0 is not before a symbol with CP starting after Tproc,1mux after a last symbol of any corresponding PDSCH, Tproc,1mux is given by maximum of Tproc,1mux,1,⋯,Tproc,1mux,i,⋯ where for the i-th PDSCH with corresponding HARQ-ACK transmission on a PUCCH which is in the group of overlapping PUCCHs and PUSCHs, Tproc,1mux,i=N1+d1,1+1⋅2048+144⋅κ⋅2-μ⋅TC, d1,1 is selected for the i-th PDSCH following [6, TS 38.214], N1 is selected based on the UE PDSCH processing capability of the i-th PDSCH and SCS configuration μ, where μ corresponds to the smallest SCS configuration among the SCS configurations used for the PDCCH scheduling the i-th PDSCH, the i-th PDSCH, the PUCCH with corresponding HARQ-ACK transmission for the i-th PDSCH, and all PUSCHs in the group of overlapping PUCCHs and PUSCHs.

-- S0 is not before a symbol with CP starting after Tproc,releasemux after a last symbol of any corresponding SPS PDSCH release or of a DCI format 1_1 indicating SCell dormancy as described in clause 10.3, or of a DCI format 1_1 indicating a request for a Type-3 HARQ-ACK codebook report without scheduling PDSCH.
-Tproc,releasemux is given by maximum of Tproc,releasemux,1,⋯,Tproc,releasemux,i,⋯ where for the i-th PDCCH providing the SPS PDSCH release or the DCI format 1_1 with corresponding HARQ-ACK transmission on a PUCCH which is in the group of overlapping PUCCHs and PUSCHs, Tproc,releasemux,i=N+1⋅2048+144⋅κ⋅2-μ⋅TC, N as described in clause 10.2, or DCI format 1_1 that requests Type-3 HARQ-ACK codebook report as described in clause 10.2, or the DCI format 1_1 indicating SCell dormancy without scheduling a PDSCH reception as described in clause 10.3, where μ corresponds to the smallest SCS configuration among the SCS configurations used for the PDCCH providing the i-th SPS PDSCH release or the DCI format 1_1, the PUCCH with corresponding HARQ-ACK transmission for the i-th SPS PDSCH release or the DCI format 1_1, and all PUSCHs in the group of overlapping PUCCHs and PUSCHs.
+- S0 is not before a symbol with CP starting after Tproc,releasemux after a last symbol of a PDCCH reception providing a DCI format associated with HARQ-ACK information without scheduling a PDSCH reception.
+Tproc,releasemux is given by maximum of Tproc,releasemux,1,⋯,Tproc,releasemux,i,⋯ where for the i-th PDCCH providing the DCI format with corresponding HARQ-ACK transmission on a PUCCH which is in the group of overlapping PUCCHs and PUSCHs, Tproc,releasemux,i=N+1⋅2048+144⋅κ⋅2-μ⋅TC, N as described in clause 10.2, where μ corresponds to the smallest SCS configuration among the SCS configurations used for the PDCCH, the PUCCH with corresponding HARQ-ACK information, and all PUSCHs in the group of overlapping PUCCHs and PUSCHs.

 - if there is no aperiodic CSI report multiplexed in a PUSCH in the group of overlapping PUCCHs and PUSCHs, S0 is not before a symbol with CP starting after Tproc,2mux after a last symbol of